 Title IV is the Episcopal Church’s process that handles complaints about clergy misconduct.
-You may read about the process, terms and permutations in the 44-page document.
+You may learn about it here.
 To summarize, the Diocese of San Diego has an intake officer who hears the initial complaint, a reference panel, composed of the intake officer, the bishop and the president of the disciplinary board, and a disciplinary board composed of members elected by the annual Diocesan Convention (gathering of church delegates).
 The board includes clergy members and laity.
 It reports to a provincial court of review.
 Intake officers, chancellors and bishops may not be members of the disciplinary board.

 - Complainant sets the process in motion by contacting the intake officer with allegation of misconduct.

 - The intake officer investigates, writes a report and sends this to the reference panel and to the chancellor.

 - A Title IV advisor is designated to support, assist, consult with, and advise a complainant or respondent.